The Complete Guide to Website Project Management

 On-page SEO activities

 The on-page SEO marketer will define what keywords need to be present on a webpage and how often they should appear.
-They might also continuously modify meta titles and meta tags to optimize click through rates from Google.
+They should also define meta titles and meta tags.

-SEO keyword traffic can also change throughout time as user preferences and interests change.
+Keyword traffic changes throughout time as user preferences and interests change.
 This can lead to changes in the copy of a page or other adjustments to make sure the page receives enough traffic.

-On-page SEO also includes focusing on activities such as page speed.
-SEO marketers typically also implement best practices across the site such as breadcrumbs, in-bound linking and setting up short and descriptive URLs.
+On-page SEO also includes optimizing page speed.
+Our SEO marketer also works on more granular activities such as breadcrumbs, in-bound linking and setting up short and descriptive URLs.

 Off-page SEO activities

-Off-page SEO is to a certain extend a black box in terms of the overall impact of certain activities.
-These activities focus on making sure that other sites link to your page.
-Think of backlinks or guest posts as possible activities you can prioritize for off-page SEO.
+Off-page SEO focuses on making sure that other sites link to your page.
+Backlinks and guest posts are the most common activities for off-page SEO.

-All in all, the off-page SEO activities focus on making sure that other users can find your page on other relevant sites.
-This signals search engines that your website offers good quality and relevant content, possibly causing multiple pages to rank higher in response.
+To quickly summarize, off-page SEO focuses on making sure that other users can find your page on other relevant sites.
+This signals search engines that your website offers good quality and relevant content.
+In term, this can improve the ranking of the pages that receive external links.

 Content writer